 "A. I wouldn't say I pushed to get it done.
 I recommended it to the mayor.
 The mayor made a decision.
 And when the mayor makes a decision, all of us who work for him try to carry it out."
 Tr.
-3-184-3-185, 3-200.
+3-184-3-185, 3-200

-"Now, another thing I would seriously like you to consider is, who is not a defendant in this matter.
+""Now, another thing I would seriously like you to consider is, who is not a defendant in this matter.
 Who is not a defendant?
 Donald Spaid is not a defendant.
 Donald Spaid is the guy who laid that first suspension on or who was the one-not laid the suspension on, but set up that secondary employment policy.
 He is the man who allegedly, according to Mr. Praprotnik, got so angry that he would go to any lengths to retaliate, directed his subordinates to retaliate.
-Don Spaid is not a defendant in this case.
+Don Spaid is not a defendant in this motion for summary judgment that the District Court ultimately denied because the record contained an affidavit stating that respondent "was transferred due to 'connivance' of the mayor, the mayor's chief of staff, and the city's personnel director."
+Rec.
+I-130.
+No one appears to have questioned case.
 Okay?
 Who laid Jim Praprotnik off?
 Who really laid him off?
 Who signed off on the form?
 Rob Killen signed the form.
 At the time Mr. Praprotnik was at Heritage and Urban Design and got laid off, Rob Killen was his appointing authority.
 It was his decision.
 He's the one who prepared that budget that went to Deborah Patterson.
 Who else is not a defendant?
 Rob Killen's boss, Tom Nash.
 Tom Nash allegedly approved it and went along with Rob Killen.
 Do you see him here?
 Nope.
 Let's hang it on these guys."
 Tr.
 4-50-4-51 (emphasis added).